 Healthcare in Switzerland

 If you’re planning on moving to Switzerland, Herzliche Glückwünsche (congratulations)!
-Soon you’ll be able to enjoy the benefits of this beautiful, liberal country, which ranks as the third-happiest in the world.
+Soon you’ll be able to enjoy the benefits of this beautiful, liberal country, which ranks as the third-happiest on Earth (World Happiness Report, 2021).

 The birthplace of Lindt, Toblerone, and around 500 varieties of cheese, Switzerland is also home to the stunning Alps, glittering lakes, and glorious landscapes that are perfect for hiking, tobogganing, and ice skating – and, of course, skiing.